JAndrassy/UnoWiFiDevEdSerial1/README.md

 WiFi Link firmware is an Arduino esp8266 core sketch.
 It can by installed by Uploading from source code in IDE, with EspProxy sketch in ATmega.

-To make UNO WiFi ready for WiFi Link flashing:
-1. Open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples tools subfolder.
-2. Uncomment the #define FLASHING line (remove the // at the beginning of the line)
-3. Upload the EspProxy sketch into UnoWiFi.
-(No need to save it.)

-EspProxy will reset the ESP8266 into bootloader mode always when the Atmega is reset with DTR signal from IDE.
+To make UNO WiFi ready for WiFi Link flashing, open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples tools subfolder and upload it into UNO WiFi.
+EspProxy will reset the ESP8266 into bootloader mode always when the Atmega is reset with DTR signal from IDE and esp flashing is detected.

 To build the WiFi Link for the UNO WiFi [install esp8266 support in IDE](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki/Programming-ESP8266).